imranhsayed/redux-workshop/README.md

-# :hammer_and_pick: Redux Workshop
+# :hammer_and_pick: :snowboarder: Redux Workshop

 This is a Redux Workshop to learn Redux

 ### :clipboard: Topics Covered:
 1. Using Redux in isolation ( without React )
-2. Redux Store,
+2. Redux Store
 3. Actions
 4. Action Creators
 5. Reducers